Is Grandma suddenly agitated or irritated by people or situations?

 - Antihistamines or decongestants may make Grandma’s cold, flu, or allergy better, but they’ll also dry her out.
 She’s going to need extra fluids because UTIs love dehydration!

 - And if Grandma’s already on antibiotics, make sure it isn’t killing off the “Good Guys,” like the healthy bacteria in her digestive system.
-Hamper that, and she could end up with diarrhea or constipation which, again, could domino into UTIs.
+Improperly handcuff them, and she could end up with diarrhea or constipation which, again, could domino into UTIs.

 Be Grandma’s Best Defense